2026 Honorees

 Don’t miss Kenny Vance’s film, “Heart & Soul: a Love Story”, about the legendary artists and impact of mid-century Doo-Wop music screening on Saturday at Asbury Lanes!
 Congratulations Kenny!
 You are certainly the Spirt of New Jersey!

-Exceptional Women in Film
+Exceptional Women in Film & Television

 MVP